 The author of this article, Colin Brazier, a recent widower, makes many salient points about loss, grieving and the role of the funeral.
 He emailed friends and family, reminding them that they would be attending a funeral, not a party, and requesting that in dress and demeanor they respect the occasion.
 “It’s unfair on children to insist that a funeral should mean rejoicing in a life now passed.
 Maybe grown-ups can handle the cognitive dissonance required in ‘celebrating’ a life rather than, you know, being all morbid.
 But I seriously doubt children can,” he wrote incisively.
 His statement that “wearing black gives people licence to be lachrymose,” is a powerful one.
 There was a time that those in mourning were recognizable by their mode of dress, and treated kindly, gently and with understanding.
 These days, those in mourning are rarely recognized.
 Mr. Brazier has written the best piece in eons on the subject of funerals.
 Unlike the inane articles we’re being fed lately by the media, written by those who death has yet not touched, Brazier wrote with heart, emotion, and from a perspective of deep and painful loss.

-For the record, I am a graduate of American Academy-McAllister Institute, and the black eye on the school’s reputation saddens me.
-I have only met Meg Dunn once or twice in passing, but I do know a number of the students whose licenses are in jeopardy.
+For the record, we are graduates of American Academy-McAllister Institute, and the black eye on the school’s reputation saddens me.
+We have only met Meg Dunn once or twice in passing, but we do know a number of the students whose licenses are in jeopardy.
 Unfortunately, they were afraid to be quoted in this article for fear of retribution.
 Their choices going forward are minimal: retake the National Boards in June, or get an extension until December, if willing to sign certain rights away.
-My hope is that this situation gets resolved ASAP so that these students can regain their peace of mind, and work in their chosen field without this cloud of uncertainty hanging over their heads.
+Our hope is that this situation gets resolved ASAP so that these students can regain their peace of mind, and work in their chosen field without this cloud of uncertainty hanging over their heads.